chaitanyasagar3/crudNewsApp/test-cases/SystemTest.md

         _ Verify if the user is able to dismiss the popover by clicking the cancel button
         - The preferences should be saved and the user should be redirected back to the home screen.

-        Expected results:
+        Results:
         - Regression test data matches.
         - Home page renders as expected.
         - Home tab is selected by default.
         - The settings button is present and is clickable
         - The settings popover is opened and it is displaying the categories
         - The general category is selected by default
         - Check if the general option is checked by default
         - The user is able to select a category
         - The user is able to unselect a category
         - The user is able to select multiple categories
-        - The user is able to save the selected categories by clicking the save button _ The user is able to dismiss the popover by clicking the cancel button
+        - The user is able to save the selected categories by clicking the save button
+        _ The user is able to dismiss the popover by clicking the cancel button
         - The preferences is saved and the user is redirected back to the home screen.

 ---